Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 1. Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
     1. For **Scope name**, use `TodoList.Read`.
     1. Select **Admins and users** options for **Who can consent?**.
-    1. For **Admin consent display name** type in the details, `e.g. Allows to read Todolist items`.
+    1. For **Admin consent display name** type in the details, `e.g. Allow the users of the app msal-dotnet-api to read ToDo list items`.
-    1. For **Admin consent description** type in the details `e.g. Allow the app to read Todolist items on your behalf.`
+    1. For **Admin consent description** type in the details `e.g. Allows the app msal-dotnet-api to read the signed-in users ToDo list items.`
-    1. For **User consent display name** type in the details `e.g. Allows to read Todolist items`.
+    1. For **User consent display name** type in the details `e.g. Read ToDo list items as yourself`.
-    1. For **User consent description** type in the details `e.g. Allow the app to read Todolist items on your behalf.`
+    1. For **User consent description** type in the details `e.g. Allow the app msal-dotnet-api to read ToDo list items on your behalf.`
     1. Keep **State** as **Enabled**.
     1. Select the **Add scope** button on the bottom to save this scope.
     > Repeat the steps above for another scope named **TodoList.ReadWrite**